AdamWu1979/PulseSequenceDiagrams/README.md

 Matlab code for generating MR pulse sequence diagrams

 This project contains a bunch of functions used to generate pulse sequence diagrams with functions for a few basic pulse shapes or capacity to take in any general pulse shape.
 The supplied spinecho.m sript shows a simple example of how to use the functions to generate a pulse sequence diagram.
+LASERsequence.m provides simple example of more complex sequence using shaped RF and gradients.

 The pulse sequence lines are stored in structs, initialised using the ps_initline function.
 Annotation lines (such as arrows spanning a section of the sequnce to label TE) are also initialised using ps_initline function, passing an argument to identify the line as an annotation line.